 If you want a Google Material Design-style presentation for your Twitter feed, look no further than Talon.
 This app prides itself on its attractive layouts, dynamic animations, and ad-free smooth operation.
 The app’s theme engine offers fine color control, custom swipe-ready pages for the main screen, the ability to save lists and searches, removal of unneeded features like direct messages, the ability to find GIFs and edit photos before posting, and Night and Do Not Disturb modes.

 A compact timeline layout option helps you use screen real estate to its best advantage.
 You can choose to see tweets from favorite people and get notified whenever they post a new tweet, and the app offers powerful mute options for users, retweets, hashtags, Twitter clients, and expressions.
-The app, which costs $3, supports two accounts and teams up with Wear OS on your Android smartwatch.
+The app, which costs $3, supports up to two accounts and teams up with Wear OS on your Android smartwatch.

 Fenix 2 provides a new and modern Twitter experience.
 It supports multiple accounts, a customizable main screen where your lists and saved searches are a swipe away, images and video previews, and support for YouTube, Instagram, and Flickr.
 There’s a pleasing layout for conversations and the ability to mute bothersome users, hashtags, or keywords.
 You have your choice from a selection of light and dark themes.
 All of this choice comes at a price though, and admission will cost $5.

 TwitPane is a powerful Twitter app that’s quick and light on its feet.
 It supports customizable design and tabs, three Twitter accounts, filtering, and auto pagination.
 The app also lets you share multiple photos and GIFs, reply to multiple tweets, search tweets and view trends, engage in conversations, edit lists, and more.
 It’s certainly not the best looking Twitter app out there, but it is quick, and — most importantly — it’s free.